cfriedline/docker-sharelatex/README.md

 ##Run with:
 	docker run -d -p 3000:3000 -v ./db:data/db --name sharelatex cfriedline/sharelatex:sharelatex run_sharelatex.sh

-*Note*: if you're running with a boot2docker virtual machine, you need to forward the local port tcp/3000 to the guest tcp/3000
+*Note*: if you're running with a boot2docker virtual machine, you need to also forward the local port tcp/3000 to the guest tcp/3000

 based on the original from [sharelatex-docker](https://github.com/tiagoboldt/sharelatex-docker)